-Some former colonies still count votes by England's old plurality voting rule.
-It elects only one rep from each district and winning it does not require a majority.
-It merely elects the one who gets the most yes votes.
+Some of England's former colonies still count votes by its old plurality voting rule.
+It elects only one rep from each district and winning does not require a majority.
+It merely elects the one who gets the most yes votes.\

-A district with only one rep tends to develop only two big parties.4 Only their candidates have good chances.
-Even worse: a district's bias often makes it a "safe seat," a captive audience for one party.
-So voters in a plurality district are given very little choice or no real choice.5
+A district with only one rep tends to develop only two big parties.
+Only their candidates have good chances.
+Even worse, a district's bias often makes it a "safe seat," a captive audience for one party.
+So voters in a plurality district are given little or no real choice.